 I couldnt believe how great this ball performed for the price.
 At 2 dozen for $35 you cant beat this ball.
 I have been trying to find some negatives to put in this review but I really am struggling.
 The durability isnt as good as the Chrome Soft but its nothing I can be concerned about.
 The only real negative I can think of is the packaging.
 It is so frustrating.
 I couldnt get the damn sleeves out of the box.
 I was having to stick my whole hand into the box but was still struggling.
 They are in there snug.
 I destroyed the boxes to just get them out.
 You can see it in my pictures.
 In the end it doesnt matter.
 If you are like me and want an inexpensive Urethane ball I think we have found it.

 One of my favorite golf balls on the market is the Callaway Supersoft.
 I love how soft it feels and also the actual performance of the ball.
 The only thing that is missing is the urethane cover.
 Whenever I would play it all I could say was “This would be perfect if it had a urethane cover”.
 The solution to my problem was the Callaway Chrome Soft.
-I normally wouldnt spend $40 on a golf ball.
-I got these as a package with a nice discount golf book.
+Normally $40 for a dozen golf balls is out of the question but I got these as a package with a nice discount golf book.
 I will be reviewing the 2017 model with the Truvis (Soccer ball) pattern.

 The first thing I have always been told to do with a new golf ball is see how it feels off the putter.
 I took these out to the putting green and gave it a go.
 The first thing that I noticed was the Truvis pattern.
 It does make the ball look like a soccer ball.
 Its a unique look.
 I can see how some would find it distracting but to me it was kind of cool.
 After a couple of strokes I noticed a few things.
 First thing I noticed was how quiet it was.
 I dont like a clicky sound when I putt.
 I prefer a much more muted sound so right away I like the ball.
 Now when talking about the sound feel comes next.
 This ball is very soft.
 It is very mushy feeling.
 I know this is all in my head but you can almost feel the ball compress on the putter face.
 Again I really liked how this felt.
 I also felt the ball rolled true and consistent.
 I didnt feel the ball flew off the face or died too early.